winitzki/scall/tutorial/programming_dhall.md

 ```

 To translate this Haskell definition into Dhall, we need to use the Church encoding.
-Denote temporarily by `r` the recursive type `Free F a` and hold the type parameter `a` fixed; then we obtain the recursive definition `r = Pure a | Join (F r)`.
+Denote temporarily by `r` the recursive type `Free F a` (where we hold the type parameter `a` fixed).
+Then we obtain the recursive definition `r = Pure a | Join (F r)`.
 Now it is straightforward to Church-encode this definition.
-We curry the function type to make the implementation easier:
+We just curry the function type to make the implementation easier:
 ```dhall
 let FreeMonad : ∀(F : Type → Type) → Type → Type
   = λ(F : Type → Type) → λ(a : Type) →